superstashed/medusa-stonkers/README.md

 ```

 2. Configuration:
-Change "token", "clientId", "guildId" and "baseUrl" to your bot's token, its client id, your guild id and the URL of your Medusa store.
+Change the configuration to your liking.

+3. Create a MySQL table with:
+* column called discord of type BIGINT
+* column called cookie of type TEXT

-3. Change directory and install dependencies:
+4. Change directory and install dependencies:
 ```bash
 cd medusa-stonkers
 npm install
 ```

-4. Run!
+5. Run!
 ```bash
 node .
 ```